-Votes will be counted by the Inspector of Elections appointed for the 2020 Annual Meeting.
+Votes will be counted by the Inspector of Elections appointed for the 2021 Annual Meeting.
 The Inspector of Elections will separately count:

-- "FOR," "WITHHOLD" and broker non-votes for Proposal No. 1 (the election of directors); - "FOR" and "AGAINST" votes, abstentions and, if any, broker non-votes for Proposal No. 2 (the ratification of the selection of Ernst & Young LLP as the independent registered accounting firm of the Company for the fiscal year ending December 31, 2020); and - "FOR" and "AGAINST" votes, abstentions and broker non-votes for Proposal No. 3 (the non-binding, advisory resolution to approve the compensation of the Company's named executive officers).
+- "FOR," "WITHHOLD" and broker non-votes for Proposal No. 1 (the election of directors); and - "FOR" and "AGAINST" votes, abstentions and, if any, broker non-votes for Proposal No. 2 (the ratification of the selection of Ernst & Young LLP as the independent registered accounting firm of the Company for the fiscal year ending December 31, 2021).